 How might a digital Lilangeni Work

-If the banks issue a digital Lilangeni, it will be in cash-like denominations such as E10, E20, E50, E100, and E200.
-Consumers and businesses would be able to use the digital Lilangeni to pay for goods and services as well as conduct remittances.
-If issued, a digital Lilangeni will not replace cash.
-Instead, a CBDC is meant to compliment cash and other existing means of payment and transacting.
+The proposed Digital Lilangeni would have been designed in cash-like denominations such as E10, E20, E50, E100, and E200.
+Consumers and businesses would have been able to use the digital Lilangeni to pay for goods and services as well as conduct remittances.

 Who is the CBE engaging on CBDC?